GradientSpaces/Rectified-Point-Flow/README.md

 ## Demo

 You can sample assembled objects from unposed parts using our trained RPF models with [`sample.py`](sample.py).
-The checkpoint for a trained model will be automatically downloaded to the `weights/` folder.
 To sample from demo data, please run:

 ```bash
 python sample.py data_root="./demo/data" log_dir="./demo/"